SciMed/style-guide/README.md

 * Minimize external resources that need to be fetched upon page load.
   * [Example](./samples/google_fonts.md)
 * Cache and memoize when appropriate.
-* When possible, opt against reading or writing to the database in unit tests.
-* Set `config.profile_examples` in your `spec_helper.rb` to see if any tests are particularly slow.

 * Consider the following performance resources:
   * _Ruby Performance Optimization_ by Alexander Dymo
   * [Rails Guide to Caching](http://guides.rubyonrails.org/caching_with_rails.html)